Effective February 2021

 - object to the processing of your personal information.

-Please contact our Compliance Officer shown at the beginning of this policy if you want to submit any request to us.
+Please contact our Compliance Officer shown at the beginning of this Privacy Statement if you want to submit any request to us.
 We will provide you with a form and the amount of any fee.

 Some of your information is available online.

-You are able to view and correct some of your information online by creating an online profile.
-Other information can be corrected via the call centre.
+You are able to view and correct some of your information online by creating an online profile, via our mobile apps such as Sixty60, our websites or our call centres.
+Other information can be corrected on request via email to email@example.com.

 “We have taken every reasonable measure to keep all our information assets secure, reliable and protected from unauthorised access.
 To this end, we deploy the latest in security technologies and best practices in the management of your information and will inform you in the unlikely event of your information being compromised.”